3 Keys To Coaching Your Team Through Change and Transition

-Often, we have clients in senior management who land in a new organization and determine that there is need for "culture change."
-Organizations are experiencing such rapid change (particularly with the global pandemic) we often forget to appreciate the velocity and yet the inherent challenges faced in implementing "change" initiatives.
+Often, we have clients in senior management who land in a new organization and determine that there is need "culture change."
+Organizations are experiencing such rapid change (particularly with impacts of tech and the global pandemic) we often forget to appreciate the velocity and yet the inherent challenges faced in implementing "change" initiatives.
 How do we lead and coach our people through change?
 If you're responsible for leading/managing others, you can increase effectiveness by understanding and applying the 3 points below.

 With the exponential rate of change, we've seen more change in the last decade than our grandparents saw in their lifetimes.
 Here's the thing, though: The world is changing, technology is changing, work is changing, customer consumption habits are changing, and organizations are changing rapidly - but people are not.
 It's because of this that in the drive for change, stress runs so high.
-Whether we're looking at the response to global tech induced disruption, talent shortages or labor relations in North America, the need to change is creating challenging levels of tension for many.
+Whether we're looking at the response to global tech induced disruption, talent shortages or labor relations the need to change is creating challenging levels of tension for many.
 There's no question that it's easier to plan change than to manage people during its implementation.
 Change is necessary in a changing world, but if mismanaged, the result can be a serious decline in productivity.

 Here are a few things that effective "change leaders" need to watch for while managing through the process.

 1) People don't "change" - they "transition".
 That's why managers at all levels need to coach/lead people through it with dialogue, vs. managing (telling) them to do it.
-When people experience change in the form of job/organizational change, job loss, grieving the loss of a loved one, or going through a divorce, they will inevitably go through stages of transition until they arrive at a new perspective and acceptance of the new reality.
+When people experience change in the form of job/organizational change, (ie remote work changes) job loss, grieving the loss of a loved one, or going through a divorce, they will inevitably go through stages of transition until they arrive at a new perspective and acceptance of the new reality.
 In his book, Managing Transitions, change strategist Dr. William Bridges documents that transition is a 3-phase psychological process that people go through.